Urine Complete TestUrine Complete

 Results

-For a urinalysis, your urine sample is evaluated in three ways: visual exam, dipstick test and microscopic exam.
+For a urinalysis, your urine sample is evaluated in three ways: visual exam, dipstick test, and microscopic exam.

 Visual exam

 Blood in the urine can make it look red or brown.
 Urine color can be influenced by what you’ve just eaten or by certain drugs you’re taking.
-For example, beets or rhubarb might tint your urine red.

 Dipstick test